 Tosteson is a decision scientist and health services researcher who studies how the diffusion of innovations in health care are changing health, costs and quality of care.
-By making use of large data sets and innovative linkages between registries, clinical and epidemiological studies, and administrative claims data, she seeks insights into the long-term clinical and economic effects of alternative approaches to health care delivery with a focus on cancer and musculoskeletal diseases.
+Through use of diverse data sources including registries, clinical and epidemiological studies, and administrative claims data, she seeks insights into the long-term clinical and economic effects of alternative approaches to health care delivery with a focus on cancer screening and women’s health.

 Tosteson is internationally recognized for demonstrating the direct and indirect economic and societal costs of osteoporosis on the health care system, workforce productivity, and quality of life.
 Her work on the surgeon general’s report, Bone Health and Osteoporosis, contributed to the adoption of prevention, screening, and treatment for that disease.

 Tosteson earned a ScD in biostatistics (health decision science) and MS in biostatistics from Harvard University, and a BS in statistics and biometry from Cornell University.

 Kerlikowske K, Zhu W, Su YR, Sprague BL, Stout NK, Onega T, O'Meara ES, Henderson LM, Tosteson ANA, Wernli K, Miglioretti DL

 Atlas SJ, Tosteson ANA, Wright A, Orav EJ, Burdick TE, Zhao W, Hort SJ, Wint AJ, Smith RE, Chang FY, Aman DG, Thillaiyapillai M, Diamond CJ, Zhou L, Haas JS